 Okuyama No Sushi

 The owner and sushi chef, Sachi Okuyama, ran a sushi restaurant inside the Hilton Budapest before opening up shop here in 2001.
 His signature offering is the oversized nigiri sushis, where fresh pieces of salmon, tuna, or prawn sit atop warm and perfectly vinegared mounds of rice.
-The mixed sushi plate includes eight pieces for €21.
-I also like the asari tsukudani (€3), gummy bites of preserved clams seasoned in a rich soy and mirin-based sauce.
+I also like the asari tsukudani, gummy bites of pickled clams seasoned in a rich soy and mirin-based sauce.
 Whenever I'm here, I usually order a tamagoyaki, a slightly sweet Japanese rolled omelet otherwise rarely available in Budapest.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
-But this means I must rely on readers to support my work.
-If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).